aliok/websocket-protobufs-experiments/README.md

 #### Notes

+* A version with Typescript is at <https://github.com/aliok/websocket-protobufs-ts-experiments>
 * Protocol buffer definitions are in `definitions` folder.
 Both backend and client uses it from there.
 * Union types technique is employed in proto file.
 This is because I needed more than one command type.
   See <https://developers.google.com/protocol-buffers/docs/techniques?csw=1#union>